wiredprairie/GPXmerge/ReadMe.md

 ## Build Instructions ##
 This has been only tested with Microsoft Visual Studio 2012.
-You should be able to load the project file and compile.
+You should be able to load the project file and compile after downloading and adding [boost](http://www.boost.org/ "boost - free peer-reviewed portable C++ source libraries.") to the additional include directories in VS.

 ----------